 Roaring traffic, car horns, the footsteps of a traveller… George Gershwin’s An American in Paris paints a vivid picture of a bustling city 90 years ago.
 But what might it sound like today as imagined by a Key Stage 2 class?

-We hope that working in a creative, hands-on way will encourage your children to understand and enjoy the music the LPO performs, and this in turn can enliven your music lessons.
-We’ve outlined the background to the piece, how to listen it and included a creative project that shows you how to create your own classroom compositions inspired by Gershwin.
+We’ve outlined the background to the piece and how to listen it, and included a creative project that shows you how to create your own classroom compositions inspired by Gershwin.
 Please feel free to adapt the ideas below to suit the resources you have and the needs of your children.

 These resources are © copyright Rachel Leach, London 2018 (see About the Author section at the bottom of the article for more information).

-- A recording of Gerswhin's An American in Paris in full.
-We have included a couple of short extracts in the audio player below, but there are many versions available online or on CD.
+- A recording of Gershwin’s An American in Paris in full – there are many versions available online or on CD.

 - Classroom percussion instruments and/or any orchestral instruments your children might be learning (some of the task can easily be adapted to work with body percussion/voice)